-Emma Hoo, PBGH, noted that experts may have their own biases depending on their cliental or the products that they may represent, and similar to this forum it may be a better option to have experts as advisors as opposed to official committee members.
+Emma Hoo, PBGH, noted that experts may have their own biases depending on their clientele or the products that they may represent, and similar to this forum it may be a better option to have experts as advisors as opposed to official committee members.

 Bill Barcellona, America's Physician Group, noted that statutory requirements that trigger Bagley Keene and conflict of interest standards are separate issues.
 He also noted members of a data use committee should be subject to conflict of interest standards since the composition of the data use committee could influence the disclosure of sensitive information.
-Beth Herse added that conflict of interest requirements is defined by OSHPD code which must define what groups are reporters and non-reporters and it may be difficult to include conflict of interest decisions without the committee being officially defined in statute.
+Beth Herse added that OSHPD's conflict of interest code defines what groups are reporters and nonreporters and it may be difficult to address conflict of interest issues without the committee being officially defined in statute.